jbengtsson/thor-scsi-lib/python/examples/use_cases/inversion/radia/apple2_radia/VALIDATION.md

 `tee`; the pipeline then closes.
 Only after closure does the parent shell write:

 1. `validation.log.sha256`, containing the exact-byte digest of the stable log;
-2. `SHA256SUMS.txt`, containing hashes and byte lengths for all output artifacts except the manifest and its own sidecar;
+2. `BYTES.txt`, containing byte lengths for the output artifacts available when evidence finalization begins;
+3. `SHA256SUMS.txt`, using the standard `digest  filename` syntax accepted by `shasum -c`, and covering the outputs plus `BYTES.txt`;
-3. `SHA256SUMS.txt.sha256`, containing the exact-byte digest of the manifest.
+4. `SHA256SUMS.txt.sha256`, containing the exact-byte digest of the checksum manifest.

 The script returns the original validation status after producing this evidence, so evidence finalization does not turn a failed validation into a successful one.